-OCG consulting service offerings for market analysis, financial analysis, and business strategy are briefly described below.
-Client projects often combine several elements from these offerings.
-The student consultants utilize a number of methods to deliver the projects—including secondary research, primary research, financial analysis, design thinking and decision analysis.
+OCG consulting service offerings include market analysis, financial analysis, and business strategy.
+The student consultants use a number of methods to deliver the projects—including secondary research, primary research, financial analysis, design thinking and decision analysis.

 - Competitive Analysis: OCG delivers secondary and primary research on selected competitor(s).
 The purpose is to provide the client insights on how their product or service stacks up versus competitors and recommendations for how to alter some aspect of the product or service to compete more successfully.

 - Customer Analysis: OCG delivers primary research on the client’s current customers using customer interviews, observations, and/or surveys.
 The purpose is to provide the client recommendations for how to improve customer experience and satisfaction.
 A key differentiator for OCG is the ability to survey and interview the population at the University of Oregon which is a prime demographic for many businesses.

 - Market/Customer Segmentation: OCG delivers secondary analysis of the marketplace for a client product or service and determines market sizing, profitability, and growth projections per segment.

 - Financial Analysis: OCG delivers financial analysis and basic models to help the client make a variety of decisions such as make-versus-buy, cost/benefit, NPV for investments, etc. The purpose is to capture key assumptions to inform the client’s decision and identify those that significantly affect the outcome.